xyc/til/css/selector/combinators.md

 Combinators can select elements with specific **former siblings** or children with specific **parent/ancestor** (the [reverse](http://stackoverflow.com/questions/4220327/css-selector-element-with-a-given-child) is not possible)

-## General sibling selectors
+## General sibling selectors: `~`
-The '~' combinator selects nodes that follow (not necessarily immediately) the former specified element, if both elements shared the same parent.
+The '~' combinator selects nodes that *follow* (not necessarily immediately) the former specified element, if both elements shared the same parent.

 Syntax: A ~ **B**